Designed for those who aspire to become, or are currently working as, a leader in an educational organisation in the UK or internationally.

-You’ll graduate with practical and theoretical knowledge, well placed to apply for middle, senior or leadership roles in schools or other educational institutions.
+You’ll graduate with the practical and theoretical knowledge, well placed to apply for the middle, senior or leadership roles in schools or other educational institutions.
 Many students on our educational leadership awards gain promotion within 12 months of completing the course.

 The grounding in academic work provides a foundation for further research at PhD level which can lead to employment in Higher Education.

-Ideally you’ll be working within an educational context and have some experience of leadership, either formally or informally.
+Ideally, you’ll be working within an educational context and have some experience of leadership, either formally or informally.